Rabena-Yostor/clinic/README.md

 # How to Use:
---LOGINà select user type (patient/admin/doctor) , type your username/password then login.
+--LOGIN   type your username/password then login.
 There is option to reset your password and otp will be sent to your mail.
 If you want to register as a new doctor, you will submit a request and the admin will approve/reject the request.
 You can also submit a request after filling username and password , and once the admin approves it you can login.

---LOGOUTà there is a log out button, press it
+--LOGOUT there is a log out button, press it and you will get redirected to the login screen

---Doctorà if you logged in as a doctor you can:
+--Doctor if you logged in as a doctor you can:

 - Add health Record: typing the details for the patient then press “Add Health Record”
 - View Health Record: type patient username and press “Fetch Health Record”
-- View Wallet Amount:
+- View Wallet Amount: makes you see the amount in your wallet.
 - View Doctor Appointment: (you can type a date/time then press “Add Doctor Appointment” to add appointment, Schedule a follow up, view/filter appointments by typing date/time and press the corresponding button

---Patientà you can:
+--Patient you can:

 - Subscribe to health package (type details then press subscribe)
 - View subscribed health packages/status/ cancel subscription